-A team of researches from the University of Michigan have developed a tiny solar powered wireless eye sensor computer designed to be implanted into the users cornea.
-Its been designed to measure pressure inside the eye by pushing on the cornea, the eye’s clear outer coating.
-To help determine a glaucoma patients treatment, glaucoma is an eye disorder in which the optic nerve suffers damage.
+A team of researchers from the University of Michigan has developed a tiny solar-powered wireless eye sensor computer designed to be implanted into the user’s cornea.
+This innovative device has been engineered to measure pressure inside the eye by pushing on the cornea, the eye’s clear outer coating.
+This measurement is crucial for determining a glaucoma patient’s treatment, as glaucoma is an eye disorder in which the optic nerve suffers damage.

-More information on the development of the device can by found on the Spectrum ieee website.
+More information on the development of the device can be found on the Spectrum IEEE website.

 **Image is for reference only and not the actual device.